InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 + `Mount Root` This field is not editable.
 It displays the path to datasets.

 + `Global` If enabled, everyone can read this dataset; furthermore, we can set `Writable` groups.
 If disabled, linking groups with `ReadOnly` or `Writable` permission by `edit groups` is required.

-+ `Launch Group Only` When `Global` is disabled, we can set `Launch Group Only` or not.
-If enabled, the dataset is only visible to specific groups; furthermore, we can set `ReadOnly` groups or `Writable` groups.

 + `Type` Dataset volume type.